-- Transferable Securities: - Money Market Instruments1; - Units of CIS; or - FDI. - 5.8 A UCITS may hold ancillary liquid assets. - 6 Financial Derivative Instruments ("FDIs") - 6.1 The UCITS global exposure (as prescribed in the UCITS Regulations) relating to FDI must not exceed its total net asset value. - 6.2 Position exposure to the underlying assets of FDI, including embedded FDI in transferable securities or Money Market Instruments, when combined where relevant with positions resulting from direct investments, may not exceed the investment limits set out in the UCITS Regulations.
+- 5.8 A UCITS may hold ancillary liquid assets. - 6 Financial Derivative Instruments ("FDIs") - 6.1 The UCITS global exposure (as prescribed in the UCITS Regulations) relating to FDI must not exceed its total net asset value. - Position exposure to the underlying assets of FDI, including embedded FDI in transferable securities or Money Market Instruments, when combined where relevant with positions resulting from direct investments, may not exceed the investment limits set out in the UCITS Regulations.
 (This provision does not apply in the case of index based FDI provided the underlying index is one which meets with the criteria set out in the Central Bank UCITS Regulations). - 6.3 UCITS may invest in FDIs dealt in OTC provided that the counterparties to OTC transactions are institutions subject to prudential supervision and belonging to categories approved by the Central Bank. - 6.4 Investment in FDIs are subject to the conditions and limits laid down by the Central Bank.